 AJM: I think the future will be good.
 Yeah, I think the fishermen that stay in the industry will be very successful.
 I'm a true believer that things will get better.
-And, we've been through good times and bad times.
-And, you know, in any type of business I think you have to go through that.
+We've been through good times and bad times.
+In any type of business I think you have to go through that.
 There's businesses that have downfalls and then things get better.
 So, I'm a true believer that things will get better.
-And the people that stick with it, and have that, urge to stay in the business and can afford to stay in it, I think they will do well.
+The people that stick with it, and have that urge to stay in the business and can afford to stay in it, I think they will do well.
 So I'm hoping that that will be the case.

-JGF: And it seems like as long as that happens the settlement business will continue?
+JGF: Tt seems like as long as that happens the settlement business will continue?